na-na-hi/renget/archive/helia73.md

 When meter is not full, press weapon button to throw explosive device, cd:9s, deal 200% ATK of Lightning DMG to surrounding enemies, and causes the first enemy hit to enter tracking status, with 7 counter.
 When Valkyrie Boltstorm or a teammate hits the enemy, reduce the counter by 1, when counter reaches zero, deal 600% ATK of Lightning DMG to surrounding enemies.
 When you throw the explosive device, and immediately click atk button, launch a pursuit attack, deal 7x75% ATK of Lightning DMG, restore 60 meter, and the final hit will trigger tracking explosion.

 **WEAPON 1**
-[S] When tracking explosion is triggered, add 18 points paralyze trauma.
+[Unlocked at S-rank] When tracking explosion is triggered, add 18 points paralyze trauma.

 **WEAPON 2**
 When tracking explosion is triggered, Valkyrie Blastmetal gain 15sp.
 If she is not in rapidfire state, gain additional 60 meter.